-Viola Helen's YouTube channel 🔗 A current Classics student at Oxford and shares her experiences of Oxford life and Classics.
+Viola Helen's YouTube channel 🔗 A Classics graduate from Oxford and shares her experiences of Oxford life and Classics.

 Classics essay competition 🔗 🌟 Essay competitions such as this one, hosted by St Hugh's College, are always great for your personal statement and reading around the subject.

 Reading list 🔗 🌟 These reading lists, compiled by Balliol College, are for the papers that first-years take.
 Don’t be intimidated by how long they are; they’re intended to be worked through over the course of a full academic year, and honestly no one reads everything anyway.

 FAQ 🔗 Some useful answers to common questions about the application process.

 Advice on applying from a current student 🔗 🌟 This blog post details a previous Classics student's application experience, including personal statements and interviews.